 Military veteran.
 Technically trained.
 Business savvy.

-I’ve been accused that my military training would mold me into a rigid, unmoving scrum master, but nothing could be further from the truth.
-What civilians call agile, the Corps calls leading Marines, and it’s through my experiences as a Marine that I derive most of my insight as a scrum master.
-(You can read about some of those insights in this blog post and also this one.)
-It is by way of my software engineer beginnings that that help me relate to developers.
+I’ve been accused that my military training would mold me into a rigid, unmoving agilist, but nothing could be further from the truth.
+What civilians call agile, the Corps calls leading Marines, and it’s through my experiences as a Marine that I derive most of my insights.
+(You can read about some of those insights here, here, and here.)
+It is by way of my software engineer beginnings that help me relate to developers.
 Finally, it’s through my experiences as a business professional that helps me get inside the minds of executives.

 But back to today.
 I write while I’m on the Caltrain, a commuter train that cuts through Silicon Valley.
 Traffic is a nightmare around here, and the area can get a little overwhelming for this small town southern boy.
-I’m lucky that my company pays my way on the train every day.
-(Great perk!)
 Nonetheless, two hours a day on the train takes its toll, and I like to stay occupied.
 I use this time to read, to write, and to decipher my thoughts.
 And who knows.
-Maybe others can derive wisdom from my introspections.
+Maybe others can derive wisdom from my introspection.